 | Stock brokers | $0 – $0.65/contract | Per-trade or per-contract |

 Polymarket’s fees are among the lowest in both the prediction market and betting industries.
-Even at the highest peak rate (1.80% on crypto), it’s dramatically cheaper than traditional betting platforms.
+Even the highest max fee ($1.80 per 100 shares on crypto) is dramatically cheaper than traditional betting platforms.

 Tips to Minimize Fees